HaonanY96/klara-web-app/docs/product-description.md

-# Kino — A Lightweight AI Companion for Everyday Clarity
+# Klara — A Lightweight AI Companion for Everyday Clarity

 ## Overview

-Kino is a lightweight, quiet, and non-intrusive AI companion designed to help users see their priorities clearly, discover what they truly want to do, and act with intention.
-Kino does not try to manage the user’s life or overwhelm them with features.
-Instead, Kino appears only when needed, offering gentle guidance, clarity, and subtle suggestions for improvement.
+Klara is a lightweight, quiet, and non-intrusive AI companion designed to help users see their priorities clearly, discover what they truly want to do, and act with intention.
+Klara does not try to manage the user’s life or overwhelm them with features.
+Instead, Klara appears only when needed, offering gentle guidance, clarity, and subtle suggestions for improvement.

-Kino is not a to-do app.
+Klara is not a to-do app.
 It is a clarity companion.

 ## Core Philosophy